Edwinmiano/RipaPay/README.md

-# Welcome to your Lovable project
+# Welcome to RipaPay, a NEXTGEN Payments infrustructure powered by the QUBIC Blockchain, meant to revolutionize payments in Africa and Beyond!

 ## Project info